apauley/HollingBerries/README.txt

 The sell-by date, just like the delivery date in the input file, is in YYYY/MM/DD format (10 characters).

-The remaining 21 characters is used for the product description.
+The remaining 31 characters is used for the product description.

 A typical line in the price file will look like this:
-R   21.072012-05-12Apples 1kg Golden Del
+R   19.922012/05/26Apples 1kg Green.
+They are very

 The Business Rules
 ==================
 You have to calculate the selling price and the sell-by date.
 Luckily we can use the description just as it is in the csv file.
-Well, the first 21 characters of it anyway.
+Well, the first 31 characters of it anyway.

 The markup for apples  is 40%.
 The markup for bananas is 35%.